Self-paced

 • Click on 'Create a new app'

 • Scroll down and choose 'manual deploy'.
-After making sure you are on the branch you want to deploy (in this case: main), then click on 'Deploy branch'.
-You will see all the required packages been installed like the following image:
+After making sure you are on the branch you want to deploy (in this case: main), click on 'Deploy branch'.
+You will see all the required packages have been installed, as shown in the following image:

 • When finished, it should look like the following screenshot: